-- ∞Birding hotspot - over 450 species recorded
+- Birding hotspot with over 450 species recorded

 Samburu Special Six - rare northern species

-It’s also home to elephant, and the larger predators like lion, leopard and cheetah.
-Sightings of wild dog are also fairly common.
+Samburu National Park is also home to elephants, and larger predators like lions, leopards and cheetahs.
+Sightings of wild dogs are fairly common.
 Samburu is a birding hotspot with an impressive recording of over 450 species.

 Explore on foot and by mountain bike

-At Samburu, you'll also have the opportunity to explore this vast, arid region on foot as well as by mountain bike.
-You can also get an idea of local culture and traditions by visiting one of the local Samburu villages.
+At Samburu, you'll have the opportunity to explore this vast, arid region on foot as well as by mountain bike.
+You can also get a taste of local culture and traditions by visiting one of the local Samburu villages.

-Samburu is generally a fly-in destination with a choice of several excellent lodges – from family-friendly lodges to remote honeymoon hideaways.
-Some also offer unique safari experiences like tracking big cat on foot, going on camel-back safaris and guided bush walks.
+Samburu National Park is generally a fly-in destination with a choice of several excellent lodges, from family-friendly lodges to remote honeymoon hideaways.
+Some also offer unique safari experiences like tracking big cats on foot, camel-back safaris and guided bush walks.

 Best time to visit

-By and large, the nights are cool and the days hot and dry.
-The best seasons for game viewing are from December through to March and from June to October.
-There are effectively two rainy seasons; from late March until May and again in November.
+By and large, the nights are cool and the days are hot and dry.
+The best seasons for game viewing in Samburu are from December through to March and from June to October.
+There are effectively two rainy seasons from late March until May, and again in November.

 Our 7 Day Kenyan Adventure Safari Tour introduces you to the wilder side of Kenya on an affordable budget.
 Explore Laikipia Plateau's sweeping plains on foot, where the last of Kenya's African wild dogs have found refuge.
 Discover why the Masai Mara's lush grasslands, acacia woodlands, rolling savannahs and abundance of wildlife make it one of Africa's most iconic safari destinations.
 In season, witness one of the world's natural wonders, the Great Migration, where one and a half million wildebeest, zebra and antelope leave the Serengeti for the Masai Mara.